derykmakgill/website/testbtc.md

 ---

+## 28 January 2011

+[Hal Finney writes](https://bitcointalk.org/index.php?topic=3025.msg42185#msg42185) that mining should be expensive because it protects the network from "a well financed attacker..."

+---

 ## 23 April 2011

 Satoshi tells Mike Hearn that he has moved on from Bitcoin and that the project is in ["good hands with Gavin..."](https://plan99.net/~mike/satoshi-emails/thread5.html)